-The proposal is for repairs to an existing sea wall to make it safe and effective ("the proposal").
+The proposal is for repairs to an existing sea wall to make it safe ("the proposal") as soon as practicable.

 International Coastal Management ("ICM") has prepared a report on the works to be undertaken on the sea wall (see Appendix 3).
+The ICM report states:-